 Compagás has a steel pipeline network of 76km.
 The pipeline diameter varies from six to eight inches at pressures varying from four to 35 kgf/cm2.

 The Compagás network is at an early stage of development.
-When complete, it will have three citygates and 77 compressor stations.
-Peak and average throughput in 1999 were 0.4 MMcmd and 0.2 MMcmm, respectively.
-At the end of 2000, maximum throughput capacity is expected to be [ ].
+When complete, it will have three city-gates and 77 compressor stations.
+Peak and average through-put in 1999 were 0.4 MMcmd and 0.2 MMcmm, respectively.

 SCGás